 To show quite a number of possible icons available for young men from roughly the “mid-to-late” twentieth century is what this cooperation between the Senior Lecturer of Sydney College of the Arts, Adam Geczy and Professor of Fashion at the College of Creative Arts, Massey University, Vicki Karaminas is all about.

-The “crisis of masculinity” of the sixties, referred to rather often in the book, actually happened several times before, for example, at the dawn of the English industrialization.
-And practically always when large changes in society allowed critical ideas about the traditional roles and traits of a “real” man and “real” masculinity.
-Accordingly, popular culture in contemporary media would pick those up and feature the characters (in their respective mindset, conduct, fashion and outfit).
+The “crisis of masculinity” of the sixties, referred to rather often in the book, actually happened several times before, for example, at the dawn of the English industrialization and practically always when massive changes in society allowed critical ideas about traditional roles and traits of a “real” man and “real” masculinity.
+Accordingly, popular culture in contemporary media would pick those up and feature those characters (in their respective mindset, conduct, fashion and outfit).

 Popular culture in the latter half of the twentieth century precipitated a decisive change in style and body image.
 Postwar film, television, radio shows, pulp fiction and comics placed heroic types firmly within public consciousness. ….
 As well as demonstrating the role of male icons in contemporary society, this book’s originality also lies in showing the many gender slippages that these icons help to affect or expose.”